Klingebeil/homepage/wiki/Futures of Journalism/informational-logistics.md

 *Informational logistics* redefines journalism's core function.
 Instead of producing meaning through editorial judgment, context, and democratic accountability, it prioritizes delivery efficiency and third-party algorithmic compatibility.
 This shift serves the commercial interests of tech platforms while marginalizing journalism's essential democratic functions—and concentrating unprecedented control over information flow in the hands of a few powerful corporations.

-Under this paradigm, newsrooms become nodes in a vast information supply chain, optimized not for citizen engagement but for machine-mediated consumption.
+Under this paradigm, newsrooms become nodes in a vast information supply chain, optimized for machine-mediated consumption.

 **The implications extend far beyond business models: when journalism is restructured around algorithmic requirements, it fundamentally alters what kinds of stories get told, how they're framed, and who ultimately controls the narrative.**